syedhussaindevops/DevOps-Learning-Journal/Day-01.md

 projects
 scripts

 Think of it as asking Linux:

 "What is inside this folder?"

 3. whoami
 Meaning
 Who am I?

 Purpose
 Shows the current Linux user.

-Example:
+Example
 whoami

 Possible output:

 cloudshell-user

-This is useful for understanding which user account is currently executing commands.
+This helps us understand which user account is currently executing commands.

 4. date
 Meaning
 Displays the current system date and time.

-Example:
+Example
 date

 Possible output:

 Fri Sep 11 12:51:00 UTC 2026

-The exact output will depend on the environment and system configuration.
+The exact output may be different depending on the environment and system configuration.

 5. clear
 Meaning
 Clears the terminal screen.

-Example:
+Example
 clear

-This does not delete your files or commands.
+This does not delete files or remove anything from the system.

 It simply clears the visible terminal output.

 Linux Commands — Quick Reference
 Command	Meaning	Purpose